 Symptoms of a median nerve injury

 An injury above the elbow may result in difficulty or even inability to turn the hand over or flex the wrist down.
 Injuries below this may cause tingling or numbness in the forearm, thumb and the three adjacent fingers.
 A weakness with gripping and inability to move the thumb across the palm may also be experienced along with wasting of the muscles at the base of the thumb.

 The median nerve can be torn partially or fully or compressed at the elbow.
 This can be from a fracture or other traumatic injury, or compression from excess fluid build up following an injury.

-The median nerve emerges from the neck at the brachial plexus between the 5th cervical (neck) and 1th Thoracic (upper back) vertebrae.
-It then passes down the arm, past the elbow and splits into branches which serve the thumb and three fingers (missing just the little, pinky finger!).
+The median nerve emerges from the neck at the brachial plexus between the 5th cervical (neck) and 1st Thoracic (upper back) vertebrae.
+It then passes down the arm, past the elbow and splits into branches which serve the thumb and three fingers (missing just a little, pinky finger!).